gh-pages-project/.discussions/README.md

 This repo hosts discussions for the organization *gh-pages-project*.
+Deleting this repository will disable public organization discussions for *gh-pages-project*.